Preventing Identity Theft Online

 With so much of our lives taking place on mobile devices and laptops, it’s no mystery that digital accounts have become magnets for cybercriminals.

-A recent study revealed that 47 percent of Americans experienced financial identity theft in 2020, and losses in 2021 are expected to reach $721.3 billion.
+According to the Federal Trade Commission, more than 1 million Americans reported identity theft in 2023 alone.
+Though slightly lower than in previous year, overall fraud is up – and the losses are still staggering.
 As virtual attacks against governments, corporations, and individuals become more frequent, it’s more important than ever to add extra layers of protection to your online footprint wherever you can.

 Below we’ve created a list of tips to help you know what to do – and what not to do – online in order to protect your personal information and prevent identity theft.